 Ursolic acid

-Ursolic acid, which is found in pear peels, has been shown to reverse multidrug resistance in breast cancer cells.
-One study found that ursolic acid reversed resistance to Taxol in Taxol-resistant triple negative breast cancer.
+In addition, ursolic acid has been shown to reverse multidrug resistance in breast cancer cells.
+For example, one study found that ursolic acid reversed resistance to Taxol in Taxol-resistant triple negative breast cancer.
 Another study reported that ursolic acid resensitized multidrug resistant ER+/PR+ breast cancer cells to Adriamycin.
-Still another study reported that ursolic acid increased the sensitivity of triple negative breast cancer cells to Adriamycin.
+Still another study demonstrated that ursolic acid increased the sensitivity of triple negative breast cancer cells to Adriamycin.

 Additional comments